LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

    This method is used to query a DNS server for information about a specified domain name.
 It requires one parameter, the domain name being queried.
-The optional parameters are described in the table below.
+The optional parameters are described in below.
 This method will return either a string, array, or :type:`dns_response` object.

    :param string name:
       The domain name being queried.